dynatraceizac/workshop/README.md

 1. This workshop assumes that you are using a pre-built Amazon AMI image that has all the tools and scripts pre-loaded.
 For details on this image, check out [this repo](https://github.com/dynatrace-neoload-perf-workshop-infra/infra-tooling) that has the automation scripts to built it.

-2. This workshop assumes you will have a [Dynatrace SaaS tenant](https://www.dynatrace.com/trial/) and a [Neoload SaaS account and license](https://www.neotys.com/).
+1. This workshop assumes you will have a [Dynatrace SaaS tenant](https://www.dynatrace.com/trial/) and a [Neoload SaaS account and license](https://www.neotys.com/).

-3. Working knowledge of Linux and Linux commands.
+1. Working knowledge of Linux and Linux commands.

-4. Familiar with github and Jankins.
+1. Basic knowledge of Load Testing.
+A simple tutorial can be found [here])https://www.guru99.com/load-testing-tutorial.html)

+1. Basic knowledge of Software Code Pipelines.
+A short overview can be found [here](https://semaphoreci.com/blog/cicd-pipeline)

+1. Basic knowledge of Docker.
+A short overview can be found [here](https://itnext.io/docker-101-fundamentals-the-dockerfile-b33b59d0f14b)